The SimoCARD Series

 Software Agreement and Disclaimer

-Downloads and Links to Similar Pages
+Downloads and Links

 Glossary of Terms

-Comments or Suggestions
+Comments or Feedback

-On the mainframe it is a common practice to read a sequential file of eighty (80) byte records to obtain information or specifications that will affect the behavior of program execution.
+On the mainframe it is a common practice to read a record sequential file of eighty (80) byte, fixed-length records to obtain information or specifications that will affect the behavior of program execution.
 The eighty (80) byte records are a carry-over from the days when eighty-column cards were used.
 Even today these files are referred to as card files.
 The technique for accessing these files varies and this suite of utility programs with examples will describe a few of the possible techniques.

 In addition, when an application is moved between an EBCDIC-encoded Mainframe platform and a Linux, UNIX or Windows (LUW) platform with Micro Focus it may continue to run in an EBCDIC-encoded environment or be converted to run in an ASCII-encoded environment.
 Furthermore, the file format may continue to be eighty (80) byte, fixed record length, record sequential files (also referred to as RSEQ) or the files may be converted to ASCII/Text files (also referred to as Line Sequential or LSEQ).
-Adding to all this confusion the files may be stored as data files, members in a PDS or instream data in a JCL or PROC member.
+Adding to all this confusion the files may be stored as data files, members in a PDS or in stream data in a JCL or PROC member.
 This introduces a new set of challenges.

 It is important to understand the details of what these individual programs do and how they work as singular entities.
 However, It is more important to understand the impact of the various files formats and their encoding schema of choice when integrated into the full application environment.